Our Thesis

 • The Internet of Things

-• Gartner, Forrester, Mercator, and other analysts are bullish on SSI
+• Gartner, Forrester, and other analysts are bullish on SSI

-• IBM, Microsoft, the US Credit Union industrySamsung, MasterCard, Workday, and the European Union are publicly supporting and adopting SSI
+• GLEIF, IBM, MicrosoftSamsung, MasterCard, Workday, and the European Union are publicly supporting and adopting various forms of AW

-When we began working on SSI in 2015 there was no GDPR, no Edward Snowden, and no widespread awareness of blockchain.
+When we began working on AW in 2015 there was no GDPR, no Edward Snowden, and no widespread awareness of the authentic web.
 Big tech was still admired and surveillance capitalism riding high, entirely unchecked.

 A lot has happened in the last five years, with serious movements toward individual privacy and control accelerating globally.
-SSI is the ultimate end of the personal control continuum, where upstanding citizenship and full legal compliance are still valued.
+Self-sovereign identity (SSI) is the ultimate end of the personal control continuum, where upstanding citizenship and full legal compliance are still valued.

-2. Now that SSI and transitive trust are possible, their ubiquity is inevitable.
+2. Now that AW and transitive trust are possible, their ubiquity is inevitable.

-Perhaps the most exciting benefit of SSI is transitive trust, where trust established in one domain is partially or completely acceptable in another.
+Perhaps the most exciting benefit of AW is transitive trust, where trust established in one domain is partially or completely acceptable in another.

 5-silos02Examples of transitive trust: